oldmartijntje/CodeDungeon/controls.md

 If you get bored of this one, or it's too difficult, just change it to another WHOLE NUMBER, so no 3.14.

 ## functions
+Usable commands:
+### player.movePlayer('Down')
+Instead of Down, you can also put Up, Left and Right.